tom-90/RROx/plugins/map/README.md

 By clicking on an industry, you can open up the industry info (see Freight Information above).
 Additionally this window allows you to remotely control the cranes at this industry.

-The remote crane control includes the ability to select either single item loading, or full car loading.
--Note: Full car loading does not account for partial loads, and will always load/use the amount of items to load the car from empty.

 ## Cheats

 ### Teleporting